Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite correlation time: Hierarchical equations of motion

-The simple product form of the field influence functional (\ref{total-field-influence-functional}) is a consequence of absence of TLS-field initial correlations (\ref{field-initial-conditions}) and independence of $\xi_1(t)$, $\xi_2(t)$, and $\Omega(t)$.
+The product form of the field influence functional (\ref{total-field-influence-functional}) is a consequence of absence of initial correlations between the TLS and the stochastic field and mutual independence of the random processes $\xi_1(t)$, $\xi_2(t)$, and $\Omega(t)$.
 In (\ref{random-process-influence-functional}) we have introduced symbols of interaction Hamiltonians with each of the random processes

 where $V_{\nu}$ are symbols of the operators, defined on the TLS subspace